Raleigh Courthouse Weddings

 Raleigh Courthouse Wedding Pricing

 I believe that wedding photography should be accessible for all couples, so I keep my Raleigh courthouse wedding pricing affordable.
-I ask $500 for 60-90 minutes (I find that most Raleigh courthouse weddings take approximately 75 minutes including ceremony, family portraits, and couple portraits).
-Please note that this pricing is for WEEKDAYS only.
-If you are eloping on the weekend, please contact me for a custom quote.
+I ask $600 for 60-75 minutes (I find that most courthouse weddings fit into this timeframe for ceremony, photographs with guests, and newlywed photos).
+Please note that this pricing is for Mondays - Thursdays & Friday mornings.
+If you are getting married at the Wake County Justice Center on a Friday afternoon, I ask $800, due to the typical long wait times (often 90+ minutes to see a magistrate) on Friday afternoons.

 If a stress-free wedding at the Wake County Courthouse in downtown Raleigh sounds like your speed, I'd love to chat with you about the process, and would love to be your photographer!